 For plastic materials, optimal results are achieved when measurements are taken at a wavelength where the transmissivity of plastics is negligible.
 The thickness of plastics should also be taken into consideration as thin materials are more transmissive than thick plastics.
 The optimal wavelength range can be determined by testing the plastics materials.
 This can be from 3.43 µm for thin plastics or between 8 and 14 µm for thicker ones.

-Using infrared thermography sensor to measure glass temperature requires careful selection of wavelength range to facilitate measurement of temperature of different layers of glass surfaces.
+Using an infrared thermography sensor to measure glass temperature requires careful selection of wavelength range to facilitate the measurement of the temperature of different layers of glass surfaces.
 Generally, a shorter wavelength of 1 µm to 3.9 µm is appropriate for measuring the temperature of the deeper layer.
 For surface temperature, an operating wavelength of 5 µm is recommended.
 A longer wavelength between 8 and 14 µm can be considered if the glass temperature is low enough.
 However, the glass emissivity should be adjusted to around 0.85 to compensate for the reflection effect.

 Temperature determines the quality of the finished products in injection molding or 3D-printing applications.
 Getting the temperature correct is crucial to ensure that the manufactured products are free of defects.
-This particularly holds true for manufacturing of automotive products where tiny dents or defects are not tolerated.
+This particularly holds true for the manufacturing of automotive products where tiny dents or defects are not tolerated.
 The thermal imager has been used in an online system to measure the surface temperature distribution of the products.
-It can be integrated with PLC system to automatically reject the assemblies if the measured temperature is not within the standardized range.
+It can be integrated with the PLC system to automatically reject the assemblies if the measured temperature is not within the standardized range.

-In the manufacturing industry, temperature is one of the parameters that greatly affects the quality of the manufactured products.
+In the manufacturing industry, the temperature is one of the parameters that greatly affects the quality of the manufactured products.
 For example, the quality of the finished glass products highly depends on the temperature of the molten glass.
 A special thermal imager for glass temperature monitoring has been developed for this measurement purpose.
 In the metals industry, monitoring the temperature of the molten metals is essential to correctly maintain the process temperature during casting.
-This requires a special infrared sensor that offers the suitable spectral range and fast response.
+This requires a special infrared sensor that offers a suitable spectral range and fast response.

 Thermal imaging camera is one of the most sought-after technology as a preventive maintenance tool in industrial process applications.
-It can be used for condition monitoring applications to detect hot spots on the crucial process equipment such as pumps.
+It can be used for condition monitoring applications to detect hot spots on crucial process equipment such as pumps.
 Hot spots generally indicate problems in the machinery which could be caused by loose screws, wear of bearings or overheating.
 Early detection of problems allows the repair and maintenance of equipment before a catastrophic failure occurs which may save the company lives and money.